rfloarea/seven-in-seven/README.md

 Some bit later...

 Just found [Try It Online](https://tio.run/#)!
 Very cool!
 I'll just use this to run Io code as long as I can.

+2024-11-08

+Getting back into things with Io.
+This language feels like it can be super fun!
+I'm not capable enough to make use of its flexibility and power, but I'm keeping this thing in mind.
+Io feels like a language that rewards highly capable and creative programmers.
+I'm working to be both.